Build your e-resilience in a digital world.

 -

-Culturally responsive, systems-focused, and trauma-informed individual therapy using cognitive behavioral and mindfulness based approaches to help youth reframe thinking patterns and cope with feelings of shame, anxiety, trauma, or depression caused by online harm.
+Culturally responsive, systems-focused, and trauma-informed individual therapy using cognitive behavioral and mindfulness based approaches to help youth reframe thinking patterns and cope with feelings of shame, anxiety, trauma, or depression caused by online harm or problematic media use.

 2